 Almost 125 years before the birth of Jesus a handsome youth named Antinous was declared a god by the Roman emperor Publius Aelius Hadrian.

 Hadrian fell in love with Antinous when the boy was 13, an age when many post-pubescent males married.
-(Life span average was 35 years.)
 They were ruler and consort lovers for six years, touring Greece and Egypt in search of initiation into the Goddess Mysteries of Demeter, Persephone, and Isis.

-Legend says that an Egyptian priest warned Hadrian that unless an extraordinary sacrifice was offered on his behalf Hadrian’s reign would fade “like incense on a starry night.”
+Legend says that an Egyptian priest told Hadrian that unless a special sacrifice was offered on his behalf Hadrian’s life would fade “like incense on a starry night.”
 Antinous, in devotion to emperor Hadrian, gave the deep waters of the flooding Nile his youth, beauty, and life.

-So doing, Antinous joined those pre-Christian gods who provided atonement and resurrected death for humankind: Osiris, Adonis, Attis, Mithra – whose birth date celebrated by humble shepherds was Dec.
-25 – Dionysus, Hermes, Bacchus.
+So doing, Antinous joined those pre-Christian gods who provided atonement and resurrected death for humankind: Osiris, Adonis, Attis, Mithra – whose birthdate celebrated by humble shepherds was December 25 – Dionysus, Hermes, and Bacchus.

 (Recommended reading: “The Jesus Mysteries: Was the ‘original Jesus’ A Pagan God?” by Timothy Freke and Peter Gandy; Harmony Books.)

-Hadrian glorified his lover/god with statues, coins, temples, paintings, a city bearing his name.
-Antinopolis.
-The youth was worshiped until the emperor/convert Constantine in 324 CE mandated Christianity as the state religion of Rome.
+Hadrian glorified his lover/god with statues, coins, temples, paintings, and a city bearing his name, Antinopolis.
+He was worshiped in an ancient world until Constantine in 324 CE mandated Christianity as the state religion of Rome.
+Hadrian was following in the sandled footsteps of Alexander the Great* who had his battle-killed lover Hepaestion deified for community adoration.

-In the 18th century Cardinal Aliesandro Albani and the gay German art historian Johann Joachim Winkelmann joined a secret cult centered in Rome that worshiped Antinous, along with lust-monger Pan and ever-erect Priapus added for good measure.
+In the 18th century Cardinal Aliesandro Albani and the gay German art historian Johann Joachim Winkelmann joined a secret cult centered in Rome that worshiped Antinous, along with lust-monger gods Pan and ever-erect Priapus added in for good ejaculatory, et-cum-spiritus-a-go-go measure.

-More recently the Belgian writer Marguerite Yourcenar (1903-1987) devoted 20 years to researching and writing about the lovers.
+Last century Belgian writer Marguerite Yourcenar (1903-1987) devoted 20 years of her life to researching and writing about the lovers.
 Her novel “Memories of Hadrian” was published in 1951.

 Yourcenar came to America in 1940 with her partner and translator Grace Frick.
 She became a U.S. Citizen in 1947.
 Yourcenar had impeccable sensitivity for writing about homoerotic love.
 Her other gay affirming novels are “Alexis” and “Coup de Grace.”